ramalpha/ImmatureOilPalmTree-ObjectDetection-App/README.md

 - Displays detection bounding boxes, class labels, and confidence scores.
 - Allows download of the visualized image and a CSV summary of detections.
 - Uses a demo image if no image is uploaded.

-*(Please adjust this Features list if your app has more capabilities, like video or live detection, or other specific functionalities we haven't focused on recently).*

 ## Tech Stack